Art (A)

 The seminar involves the student in investigating the various theories of art psychology and the relationship of the creative process to one's professional and personal life.
 Integration of art, music, drama, movement, and creative writing is stressed through involvement in arts experiences designed to stimulate the creative process.
 Open to interested students, from all majors, with permission of instructor.
 Some off campus experiences may be required.

-Prerequisite(s): For AET & AT Majors: AE-386 or AT-386 For MUY Majors: QL-156 & MUY-160
+Prerequisite(s): For AET & AT Majors: AE-386 or AT-386.
+For MUY Majors: QL-156 & MUY-160.

 A-493 Graduation Event for Support Areas (0 credits)